Garage Remodeling: Everything You Need to Know

 4. Clean up the Space

-Before starting the renovation, you want to remove the clutter.
+A garage remodel is impossible without a blank slate.
+Once you’ve completed all the essential prep work, you’ll need to clear out your garage.
 This involves emptying the area so contractors can move around freely.
 How long it will take depends on how much stuff has accumulated.
 To make it go by faster, recruit your whole family for help.

 5. Choose Your Contractor Carefully